-BF&M remains extremely well capitalized with Total Equity at 31 December 2023 of \$306.9 million against a minimum capital requirement of \$112.5 million.
-Based on its strong capitalisation, the Board of Directors increased the per share quarterly dividend from 24¢ per share increased to 28¢ per share in June 2023.
+BF&M remains extremely well capitalized with Total available capital at 31 December 2024 of \$343.2 million against a minimum capital requirement of \$96.7 million.
+Based on its strong capitalisation, the Board of Directors declared and paid dividends of \$1.12 per share 2024.